l-atelier-des-chercheurs/dodoc/README.md

 Each folder and each file have a "public" property, which defines who can see them:

 - by default, it is set to **false** (if it doesnt exist it is considered false as well).
-In this situation, only creators of the ressource can see it.
+In this situation, only authors of the ressource can see it.
 - if set to true, anyone can see it

+If a folder has a password, then it protects this ressource and its content in the following way:

+- if public, only those with the password or corresponding token can edit it
+- if not public, only those with the password or token can see and edit it